lingtalfi/Kit_PicassoWidget/doc/pages/conception-notes.md

 - a [planet](https://github.com/karayabin/universe-snapshot) can provide multiple widgets
 - the use of templates
-- the use of js-init files
+- the use of js files
 - the use of css decorator files